 The Cisco - IPv6 Fundamentals, Design and Deployment (IP6FD) training course provides network engineers and technicians who are working in the enterprise sector with the knowledge and skills that are needed to study and configure the IP version 6 (IPv6) features of Cisco IOS Software.
 The course also provides an overview of IPv6 technologies; covers IPv6 design and implementation; describes IPv6 operations, addressing, routing, services, and transition; and describes deployment of IPv6 in enterprise networks as well as in service provider networks.
 The course also includes case studies that are useful for deployment scenarios and remote labs.

-By attending IPv6 Fundamentals, Design and Deployment (IP6FD) workshop, attendees will learn to:
+By attending IPv6 Fundamentals, Design and Deployment (IP6FD) workshop, delegates will learn to:

 - Describe the factors that led to the development of IPv6, and the possible uses of this new IP structure.